Hindmesley History, Family Crest & Coats of Arms

 The surname Hindmesley was first found in Lancashire, now part of Greater Manchester.

 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early rolls included Simon de Hindelay in the Assize Rolls of Yorkshire in 1219 and Robert de Hindeley in the Assize Rolls for Durham in 1243.

 The Yorkshire Poll Tax Rolls of 1379 included Margareta de Hyndelay; Roger de Hyndelay; and Matilda de Hyndelay.

 Early History of the Hindmesley family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindmesley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hindmesley research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindmesley History in all our PDF Extended History products and printed products wherever possible.